NP/PA

 Question & Answers

 This Fellowship is offered by private practice physicians who are not affiliated with any academic institution.
-It is a collaboration of SDNeurosurgery, South Bay Neurosurgery, and Back2Life Pain Management practices.
+It is a collaboration of SDNeurosurgery, South Bay Neurosurgery, Back2Life Pain Management and Pacific Senior Group practices.

 This Fellowship has a rolling admission process.
-A Fellow can be accepted at any time throughout the year, provided there is space available for a new Fellow.
+A Fellow can be accepted at any time throughout the year.

 Yes, this is a full-time position.